-ETCS level 0 application (and transitions to / from another level),

-ETCS level NTC.
+Class B systems (even when operated through the ETCS DMI)

 The rules have been developed independently of other control command systems that may be present including where lines are equipped with ETCS level 1 / 2 / 3.

 When ETCS level 1 or ETCS level 2 are implemented on lines fitted with other control command systems it is necessary to assess the applicability of these rules and if necessary supplement them with non-harmonised rules.
 This includes those lines fitted with both ETCS level 1 and ETCS level 2.